Loading

 While most in the music industry are thrilled that the Coast’s live music scene seems to be burgeoning again post-pandemic, with Big Pineapple Festival and The Station (formerly Nightquarter) returning this year, some say the region’s infrastructure still isn’t equipped for events of this magnitude.

-Minyama resident John, who lives more than five kilometres from the precinct, received the notice from organisers on Tuesday morning, advising that the festival was likely to attract 35,000 people, and a “significant increase in vehicle and pedestrian traffic”.
+Minyama resident John, who lives more than five kilometres from the precinct, received the notice from organisers on Tuesday morning.

-John said while he was pleased to get the early heads up, he was worried about the noise levels given his home is “two suburbs away” from the precinct.
+John says while he is pleased to get the heads up, he is worried about the noise levels.

 “I’m also surprised at the length of time for the festival, going all day and up to 10pm at night.
 That seems excessive for a suburban location.